zwangjacket/imagegen/README.md

 uv run imagegen seedream -f cookie
 ```
 Note: seedream is an example model name.
-Use uv run imagegen --help to see the models registered in this repository (e.g., schnell, dev, …).
+Use uv run imagegen --help to see the models registered in this repository (e.g., schnell, dev, flux-2, flux-2-pro, nano-banana, …).
 To run with a prompt file, place prompts/cookie.txt in the prompts/ directory
 (the .txt suffix is optional when using -f cookie).